 2.3.1.
-Typical Development Steps of Card
+Typical Steps in Card Development

-- 1. User personalizes the card's header block using Update Binary. - 2.
+- 1. User personalizes the card's header block using UPDATE BINARY. - 2.
 User then creates his card file structure, starting with MF.
 DF's and EF's are created and the card's security design is tested at this state.
 If design flaws are found, user can always return to state 1 using the Clear Card command. - 3.
-Once the card's file and security design is final and tested, perform Clear Card command and blow the Card Life Cycle Fuse. - 4.
+Once the card's file and security design is final and tested, perform Clear Card command and blow the Card Life Cycle Fuse using the Update Binary command. - 4.
 Card goes into Operational Mode, when the MF is created again.
 User can then re-construct his file system under this state.
 Card can no longer go back to previous states.